Cans are environmentally-friendly, and canned food curbs food waste.

 To learn more, check out this infographic: The True Cost of Food

-Reduces Food Waste in the Field and at Home
+Reduces Food Waste in the Field, Cannery, and Grocery Stores:

 - Canned food reduces culling loss, doesn’t spoil, is easily stored and is typically used in full once opened.